AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-record-views.md

 ## Considerations when working with record views

-* Views in Workfront planning are record type-specific.
+* Views in Workfront Planning are record type-specific.
 You cannot apply the same view to two different record types.
 * Views that you create are visible only to you and users who you share the views with.
 * When you modify or delete a view, it is modified and deleted for all users who have permissions to the view.
 * The following elements are unique to each record view: